seanJosephFitzpatrick/dataRepresentationAndQuerying/README.md

           }, {...} ]
   ```

-##HTTP Requst by admin using POST method
+##HTTP Request by admin using POST method
 <!--HTTP/1.1 is just to illustrate language - has no formatting use in markdown other than block of its own-->
 ```HTTP/1.1
 POST http://admin/password@galway.ie/parks/25647/?OPENINGHRs=Closed